langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 RealWorldSharp app doesn’t use client links, however there is a proof of concept function called ArticleListAlternate in file ArticleList.cs which shows how shd be done.

 Sometimes more than one piece of HTML must be swapped.
 In this case, the server prepares the required pieces and send them together, side-by-side.
-In RealWorld there is function called RenderPages in UIBuilder.cs which does exactly this.
+In RealWorldSharp there is function called RenderPages in UIBuilder.cs which does exactly this.
 Only one piece is swapped normally (using hx-target).
 The rest use a mechanism called Out of Band swap (https://htmx.org/attributes/hx-swap-oob/) and must have the attribute hx-swap-oob = “true” (hxOob = true in HtmlSharp).
 Look for example in FollowHandler.cs to see how is done.

 ### IMPORTANT